 Square-cut nails, on the other hand, are still available from the Tremont Nail Company, of Mansfield, Massachusetts.
 Tremont, which today is a division of Acorn Manufacturing.
 (You might remember them from our post on Wood Window Shutters.)
 The company was founded in 1819 in response to the Federal Period demand for low-cost nail production.
 It is the only remaining American nail company producing square-cut nails.
 Today, Tremont makes square-cut nails out of steel, rather than iron.
 Their common nails made from hardened, high-carbon steel.

-Editor’s Note: Bob Vila toured Tremont Nail back in 2011 (at least when the video was posted to YouTube).
+Editor’s Note: Bob Vila toured Tremont Nail back in 2011.

 They even offer hot-dipped galvanized versions for outdoor applications.
 But the truly amazing thing about Tremont is that they still use their own vintage nail-cutting machines.
 These date back to the 1850s.
 Over the years, they’ve managed to keep these machines running by fabricating replacement parts when necessary.
 So these reproduction nails are hardly reproductions at all.
 Harder and stronger than iron, they are more of a generational advancement in square-cut nail technology, rather than simple copies of historic artifacts.